cryptopunksnotdead/cryptopunks/README.md

 ## Setup

-You can use CryptoPunks GUI via gem or via cloning repository.
+You can use CryptoPunks GUI via gem or via cloning repository (if you encounter any issues, please try older versions of the gem and report the issues encountered).

 ### Gem

 Run:

 ```
-gem install cryptopunks-gui -v0.0.11
+gem install cryptopunks-gui -v0.0.12
 ```

 Afterwards, run app via: